MyPriority HMO Silver 3200 - Beaumont Health Network

 Highlights of what you get:

-- Free virtual care: 24/7 non-emergency care by phone or online
+- $0 virtual care: 24/7 non-emergency care by phone or online

-- Prescription drugs: $20 copay for generics before deductible
+- Prescription drugs: $5 copay for preferred generics before deductible

 - Unlimited primary doctor visits: $30 primary care doctor visits before deductible